Kevin Naiqama

-He previously played for the Newcastle Knights, Penrith Panthers, Wests Tigers and the Sydney Roosters in the National Rugby League, and St Helens in the Super League.
+He previously played for the Newcastle Knights, Penrith Panthers, Wests Tigers and the Sydney Roosters in the National Rugby League (NRL), and St Helens in the Super League.

 Background

 Naiqama was born in Sutherland, New South Wales, Australia, and is of Fijian descent.

-He played his junior football for the Arncliffe Scots, before being signed by the St. George Illawarra Dragons.

 Naiqama is the younger brother of former London Broncos player and Fijian international, Wes Naiqama.

 Playing career

 Early career

 After playing with the St. George Illawarra Dragons, Naiqama joined the Newcastle Knights alongside his brother Wes in 2008.
 He played for the Knights' NYC team in 2008 and 2009, scoring 21 tries in 33 games.

 2009

 Naiqama played for Fiji in the 2009 Pacific Cup.

 2010

 Moving to the Knights' New South Wales Cup team Central Coast Centurions, Naiqama played for the New South Wales Residents against the Queensland Residents at ANZ Stadium as a curtain raiser to Game three of the State of Origin series.
 In Round 26, Naiqama made his NRL debut for the Knights against the Melbourne Storm on the wing in the 34–4 loss at AAMI Park.
 At the end of 2010, Naiqama was named on the wing in the New South Wales Cup Team of the Year.